Ely Valley Railway: Lease to the Great Western Railway

 For some time the Great Western Railway, quite independently of the South Wales Railway, had taken an interest in the developing collieries near Gyfeillon, in the Rhondda a little west of Pontypridd, where excellent quality steam coal was being extracted.
 In 1854 the GWR had leased a colliery belonging to John Calvert, using it to supply locomotive coal.
 It became known as the Great Western Mine.

 The GWR now approached the EVR with a proposal to acquire the network; the plan was to extend it to Gyfeillon, giving the GWR broad gauge access from the colliery to its system.
 The EVR asked for £100,000 in cash to purchase, and difficult negotiations progressed, ending with a 999 year lease, taking £35,000 worth of EVR shares and guaranteeing 5% per annum on £80,000.
-This was agreed and was effective from 1 January 1861, being ratified by Act of Parliament of 29 July 1862. (in fact the Gyfeillon extension was never built.)
+This was agreed and was effective from 1 January 1861, being ratified by the Great Western, Hereford, Ross and Gloucester, and Ely Valley Railways Act 1862 (25 & 26 Vict. c. cxcvi) of 29 July 1862. (in fact the Gyfeillon extension was never built.)

 Narrow gauge lines at Llantrisant

-At the time these discussions were proceeding, the Taff Vale Railway were encouraging the promotion of what became the Llantrisant and Taff Vale Junction Railway, a line to Llantrisant from near Treforest, connecting up numerous small mines on between, and forming an intrusion into territory that the broad gauge companies considered their own.
+At the time these discussions were proceeding, the Taff Vale Railway were encouraging the promotion of what became the Llantrisant and Taff Vale Junction Railway (L&TVJR), a line to Llantrisant from near Treforest, connecting up numerous small mines on between, and forming an intrusion into territory that the broad gauge companies considered their own.